A manifesto

 Three tests

 An idea that cannot exclude anything is a mood.
-So here is the definition with teeth, three tests any tool either passes or fails, whatever it renders:
+Here is the definition with teeth, three tests any tool either passes or fails, whatever it renders:

 Pass all three and the tool is spatial in the sense meant here, even if it renders as text.
 Fail them and it is flat, however many dimensions it draws.
 By these tests the prettiest 3D flythrough ever demoed is flat, and that is the point.